Research

 • In Pageant of Life, the young Anselm Thornton (later the Masterful Monk) has some initial discussions with the mother of Cyril Rodney (Chapter II).
 When he finds out that she dislikes Catholics, he asks why?
 She doesn’t want to hurt his feelings, but he replied: “`You won’t hurt my feelings.’
 He looked at her whimsically. `I’m used to it.'”
 But later he brings the issue up again, and there is “a note of hurt in his voice which told her that she had hurt him as supper, though he had not shown it at the time.”
 And into the conversation: “`Mrs Rodney.’
 He spoke her name appealingly.
 The harsh tone had gone. `It hurts us Catholics–this sort of thing.
 Did you know that?'”
 Was Fr.
 Dudley’s point that young people sometimes think something won’t hurt them, but then find out that they don’t completely know their own minds yet?
 Did he ever comment on the apparent contradiction?

-• Beauty Dethier imposed tests: first upon herself, and then upon Basil (see Chapter XIX and following).
+• Beauty Dethier imposed tests: first upon herself, and then upon Basil (Chapter XIX and following).
 Although these tests were understandable, Beauty imposed them in an inflexible and absolute matter–which arguably did not make sense in view of the traumatic loss to Basil of his beloved brother.
 She was not a friend to Basil, although she loved him.
 Was that a manifestation of the British pride and honor of the day?
 A portrayal of a flaw in Beauty’s character?
 A plot device to get to the last scene?
 Or just an example of this characteristic plot device (problematic secrecy) of that era?

 • His novels featured many conversions, but never the conversion of a devout Protestant–indeed, Mrs. Rodney (Pageant of Life) is the only devout Protestant featured in his novels.
 This is interesting in that he was the head of the Catholic Missionary Society whose mission it was to attempt to convert–largely Protestant–England and Wales back to Catholicism.
 Obviously he thought the differences were important, because he was an Anglican minister that converted to Catholicism–as did one of his brothers.
 Additionally, his books never addressed the common debate topics between Protestants and Catholics: although he did often feature ignorant prejudice of Protestant origin against Catholics.
 (He just didn’t seem to view Protestantism as viable due to endless disagreements over doctrine along with the Anglican compromises with modernism in his day.)
 Many possible reasons spring to mind (e.g., priorities, family loyalty), but did he ever offer a direct explanation?

 • Fr.
 Dudley was very busy, and worked with people constantly: sometimes people like that don’t have time for close friends.
 Did he have close friends that he wrote to?
+Or were his close friends limited to his fellow priests in the Catholic Missionary Society–where there was no need for writing letters, because they lived together in community?

 • There are many questions concerning the Catholic Missionary Society (CMS) deserving of further research.